guiguilechat/JCELechat/programs/spring/eveproxy/ReadMe.md

 This program uses various Eve libs that fetch and store data into a DB to present them as an API / HTML.

-## Installation as docker container
+## Installation from docker compose

 The [example docker compose](docker/compose) contains exampless of starting configurations.